zone-eu/zone-mta/README.md

 ### Configuration

 Default configuration can be found from [default.js](config/default.js).
-In your application specific configuration you override specific options but you do not need to specify these values that you want to keep as default.
+You can override options in your application specific configuration but you do not need to specify these values that you want to keep as default.

 For example if the *default.js* states an object with multiple properties like this: